top of page

 I think technology as a whole is something that we must keep up with as business owners.
 We can't sit idle and let opportunities pass us by, but I also think that we need to use our time wisely as otherwise we meet impossible standards of tasks and spread ourselves way too thin.
 Here today, gone tomorrow is not a mindset that seems very stable to me.
 I'm not saying get rid of social media, I enjoy posting photos and occasionally getting feedback or likes, but it no longer defines my success in business.
 I am not going to cry if only 8 people like a post or that my business Facebook page has only 100 followers.
 Because all of that is superficial.
 Ok 100 people thought I was interesting enough to click a like button, that doesn't mean they will ever purchase anything from me.
 In fact social media gets you about 1% in sales from your following.
 Larger percentages are achievable if you are really killing it but averages peak at about 5%.
 Now think really hard about that number, and then think really hard about what percentage of your time you are spending killing yourself on posts and creating content.
 My guess is that it is not 5% or less.

 What am I trying to say here?
 I'm saying that we are all dancing around in a bubble of promised success with very low results and a whole lot of fluff.
 We have defined our success from numbers of people who have no real intent of ever being a customer.
 Some of us are defined by those numbers as how popular our businesses are and who is an influencer.
 There are real influencers out there, yes but there are lots of wizards behind the curtain as well that are just putting on a good show but actually don't have any power at all.
 Many businesses are thriving without social media at all - which seems like a crazy thing.
-But what is actually crazy is the day we gave up other types of marketing and interaction with real people for a world full of superficial ones.
-I find it super sad that I can spend all day on social posting and interacting and maybe get 1-2 sales from it or be at an in person doll event and walk home with 3 new network connections and 5 new customers.
-Social media should not be the only thing on the agenda and it shouldn't be deserving of all your hours in the work week even though you can do it all from home.
+Algorithm based traffic can disappear if you lose the platform or the algorithm changes and you find your business on shaky ground if that’s all you depend on.

 Explore other types of marketing and measure the success vs social media.
 Take into account how much time you have to put in to get your results as that is eye opening.
+Say to yourself, if something happened to my social media would my business be devastated?
+You need the answer to be no, and doing that means you need to make real world connections to ground your business to real foundations.

 • Radio